Skip to content

 }

-The following table describes each configuration item in the optional admin sub-stanza.
+The following table describes each configuration item in the optional admin section.

 portPort that is not secured (non-TLS) at which the server listens for admin client connections.

-addressIP address at which the server listens (binds) for non secured (non-TLS) admin connections.
+addressIP address at which the server listens (binds) for non-secure (non-TLS) admin connections.

 tls-portTLS-enabled port where the server listens for admin client connections.